Abirami-Baskaran-s/Ethical-Digital-Education-Framework/README.md

 📌 Project Overview

 Developed a comprehensive Strategic Information Systems Plan (SISP) for Yoobee College, a tertiary education provider in New Zealand.
-This project involved auditing a fragmented IS environment—characterized by manual processes and legacy systems—and designing a future-state architecture centered on digital transformation, data-driven decision-making, and cultural equity.
+This project involved auditing a fragmented IS environment ,characterized by manual processes and legacy systems—and designing a future-state architecture centered on digital transformation, data-driven decision-making, and cultural equity.

 🛠️ Problem Space & Analysis